Complete Guide on 10 Main Fire Extinguisher Types: Uses & Diagram

 The Water Mist Fire Extinguisher is an innovative device that emits a fine mist of “dry” demineralized water particles.
 It harnesses immense power within its compact form & effectively tackles Class A, B, C, and F fires.
 It renders the need for multiple fire extinguisher types obsolete in most establishments.

-Moreover, select water mist extinguishers have been crafted to combat electrical fires on 1,000-volt equipment, a feature that further enhances their utility and safety.
+Moreover, select water mist extinguishers have been crafted to combat electrical fires on 1,000-volt equipment.
+This feature further enhances their utility and safety.

 This fire extinguisher type operates remarkably efficiently by swiftly reducing the fire’s temperature and curtailing the oxygen supply.
 It leaves no residue or collateral damage, cementing its reputation as the go-to choice to replace wet chemical extinguishers in dealing with deep-fat fryer fires.